Missouri Artist Shows Her "Hand" - an Interview With Beth Coulter

 "Facing My Fears" reached out to me while I was getting my grand-daughter dressed for my son's wedding.
 That painting just stopped me cold.
 It continues to haunt me when I see it.
 This is where I see your Van Gogh influence the most.

 When I first saw the "Hands" series my heart melted.
 The paintings are custom created for friends of hers as gifts to memorialize loved ones that have been lost.
 Beth has created several "Hands" series paintings.
 Each painting is a personalized tribute to a couple of the loved one that has passed.
 The subject that she paints is of the couple's hands joined together.
 The images speak for themselves.

 Unfortunately, I will not get to interview any of the widows that have received the "Hands" works, but my very precious friend Jacque received one of these paintings of her parents’ hands after her mother died a couple of years ago.
 She wept as she showed it to me, as there were no words to express what that enduring memory means to Jacque.

 Beth Coulter joined forces with a friend whose brother was a charcoal artist and had passed away.
 Together, they posthumously honored him with an art show, showcasing both artists work at the Royal Theater in Versailles, Missouri.
 The show was titled "Window To The Soul."
 I wish I had known Beth then.
 I would have loved to see all of her paintings on display together.
 Beth favors acrylic painting but also enjoys working in oils, even though there is a time constraint with drying these works.

 Not Just an Artist

 Beth is a mother and wife, as well as an artist.
-She tells me that she has to run the "mom taxi" most days.
-Beth and her husband Jason together own and operate Colt Tree Service.
-She recently graduated out of the home office, to a beautiful new workspace in the company's shop down the road from their home.
+She tells me that she has to run the "mom taxi" on most days.
+Beth is her husband Jason's office manager for their company, Colt's Tree Service.
+She recently graduated out of the home office to a beautiful new workspace.
 Beth's other interests include running and exercising.

 © 2018 Vicki Wood